Bitcoin Ireland - the ultimate guide to Bitcoin. We review some of the best crypto best and exchanges for 2019!

 How to mine?

 Miners need to invest heavily in expensive ‘rig’s or PC hardware that consume huge quantities of electricity in order to mine.
 The set-up costs for mining Altcoin (all non Bitcoin cryptocurrencies) can be cheaper than Bitcoin, as Altcoin typically use less complex algorithms, thus requiring a less powerful PC for mining.
 A miner’s main task is to be able to confirm and update a cryptocurrency transactional blocks using digital coding (a hash) and then merge it with its previous block to form an unalterable record of the new transaction.
 Basically, miners are the ultimate database keepers.
+There are a growing number of Bitcoin Ireland miners, for move information contact us and we will be happy to help.

 In accounting, the use of ‘ledgers’ to record transactions go back to a time when they were carved out of stone or inked onto papyrus.
 A cryptocurrency transactional ledger used by miners has much the same purpose as a modern day accountancy ledger, although it is vastly more complex in construction and use.
 Cryptocurrency ledgers record individual transactions independently through the use of ‘nodes’ and are uniquely constructed and confirmed so that they offer maximum security.